Follow

 Summary

 By default, Outlook keeps your email drafts inside the main program.
 By following the steps above, you can force Outlook to open your emails in a separate window.
-This simple change allows for better multitasking and a more organized workspace, ensuring you have the room you need to write your messages clearly.
+This simple change allows for better multitasking and a more organized workspace.
+For more tips, check out our Outlook productivity guide.

 Was this guide helpful?